 Recently, over 300 individuals were surveyed and asked to define sales enablement.
 Over half responded that sales enablement consists of developing sales productivity materials.
 That’s part of it and there are many tools you can use to increase sales productivity.
 Account segmentation is likely one of the most important.
-To go deeper, download SBI’s 10th annual workbook and flip to the Account Segmentation phase on pages 269 – 271 of the workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Sales Enablement leaders are asked many questions by salespeople.
 The most important are related to making their number.